jenkinsci/bom/README.md

 is a handy way to find the most recently released plugin version compatible with a given line, according to the `jenkins-infra/update-center2`.
-The UC currently maintains releases for the [past 400 days](https://groups.google.com/g/jenkins-infra/c/LTrRUqkgeQA/m/UmQMD5gDAgAJ) so it is reasonable to retire BOMs for lines older than that.
+The UC currently maintains releases for the [past 400 days](https://groups.google.com/g/jenkins-infra/c/LTrRUqkgeQA/m/UmQMD5gDAgAJ) so it is reasonable to retire BOMs for lines older than that, or otherwise when the number of accumulated version overrides becomes large.

 Add the label `full-test` in dangerous-looking PRs to make sure you are running tests in all LTS lines;
 by default tests are only run in the oldest line and weeklies.